Super Girl Groups, Henny: Episode

-Ciara and Kacey Musgraves are guest judges.
-The runway category is "Eleguence After Dark".
-Monét X Change, Naomi Smalls and Valentina receive positive critiques, with Monét X Change and Valentina being announced as the top two.
-Farrah Moan, Manila Luzon and Monique Heart receive negative critiques, with Farrah Moan and Monique Heart being announced as the bottom two.
-Monét X Change and Valentina lip-sync to "Into You" by Ariana Grande.
+After the contestants present their looks, the judges deliver their critiques and share the results with the group.
+Monét X Change and Valentina place in the top two.
+Farrah Moan and Monique Heart place in the bottom two.
+The contestants deliberate in the workroom, then Monét X Change and Valentina face off in a lip-sync contest to "Into You" (2016) by Ariana Grande.
 Valentina wins the lip-sync and decides to eliminate Farrah Moan from the competition.
+Farrah Moan returns to the workroom and uses lipstick to write a message on the mirror for the remaining contestants.